 You will be provided with a copy of this document along with the pre-baited boxes or stations and a key to open them with.
-The boxes should be deployed as soon as possible (according to the instructions overleaf), and at least 24 hours prior to entering the SGSSI Maritime Zone.
-The boxes should remain in board throughout your visit to South Georgia, and for vessels which will return to South Georgia again, should remain in place until the next visit.
+The boxes should be deployed as soon as possible (according to the instructions overleaf), and at least 24 hours prior to entering the SGMZ.
+The boxes should remain in board throughout your visit to SGSSI and should remain in place for vessels which will return to SGSSI again during the season.

-On entry to the Maritime Zone you will be asked to declare if your vessel is rodent-free.
-To do that, you must first check all the bait stations and look to see if the bait has been nibbled or damaged; If it has you must report it.
+On entry to the SGMZ you will be asked to declare if your vessel is rodent-free.
+To do that, you must first check all the bait stations and look to see if the bait has been nibbled or damaged; if it has you must report it.
 The yellow non-toxic bait is perfectly safe to handle.
 You should also check to see if there are any other signs of rodents on board such as chewed food packaging or droppings in the galley or waste storage area.
 On arrival to Cumberland Bay, Government Officers will check the bait stations again.